dylanrhysscott/.project-template/README.md

 # .project-template

-A repo template for a Dev Container project
+A repo template for a cloud native Dev Container project